23rd June 2023 - 12 min read

 If you decide to make premature withdrawals, you may lose either some or all the interest earned, as an early withdrawal penalty.
 This depends the banks’ T&Cs, of course, and will differ between each bank.

 Most importantly, FDs are no longer able to consistently beat inflation.
 As you can see from the graph below, FD savings prior to year 1999 used to be able to earn you interest rates that are well above the inflation rate.
 From year 2000 onwards, however, FD rates often dipped beneath the inflation rate.
-In fact, recent FD rates tend to hover at an average of around 2.0% (12-month tenure).
+In fact, recent FD rates are hovering at an average of 3.30% (12-month tenure).

 Given this development, many have begun turning elsewhere for options with more flexibilities, if not higher returns.